SF Fleet Week returns in 2022: Oct 2-10

 There is a good view of the ships anywhere along the waterfront from the bridge itself to the Ferry Building at the end of Market Street.

-The names of the ships and the viewing locations aren't announced until the ships are in place at the docks (for security reasons).
+The locations of the specific U.S Navy ships aren't announced until the ships are in place at the docks (for security reasons).

 Important: be sure to check out the Navy's requirements for visiting the ships, e.g. no children under 7, government-issued, photo ID's required for all 18 and over, no high heels, no large backpacks or large purses (what = "large"?), no glass containers, no pets including service animals, etc.